-Stele is the central cylinder or core of vascular tissue in higher plants and Pteridophytes.
-It consists of xylem, phloem, pericycle and medullary rays and pith if present.
+A stele is the central cylinder or core of vascular tissue in higher plants and Pteridophytes.
+It consists of the xylem, phloem, pericycle, medullary rays, and pith if present.

 Tieghem and Duoliot recognized only three types of steles.
-They also thought that the monostelic shoot were rare in comparison of polystelic shoots.
+They also thought that the monostelic shoot was rare in comparison to polystelic shoots.

 There are several types of stele found in pteridophytes which are:

 Jeffrey (1898), for the first time, pointed out the stelar theory from the point of view of the phylogeny.
 According to him, the primitive type of stele is protostele.

 In protostele, the vascular tissue is a solid mass and the central core of the xylem is completely surrounded by the strand of phloem.
 This is the most primitive and simplest type of stele.

 - Pith is absent in protostele i.e. it is non-medullated.

 - The majority of the pteridophytes show protostelic conditions in their rhizome, stem, or roots.

 - Mixed Protostele with pith